refined-bits/refinedbitspodcast.com/_posts/2014-12-16-preparing-for-a-hackathon.md

 > Treat your frontend like the Legos it should be.

 [Polymer](https://www.polymer-project.org/) is a web components framework from Google.
-Development for designers.

 Chris meant to say "by designers *for programmers*", when talking about [Twitter Bootstrap](http://getbootstrap.com/).
-It obviously helps programmers who are not designers more than the other way around.

 A few good places to find web components: